siberianfox/tinygwiki/TinyG-Status-Reports.md

 Enter a '?' to get a status report in text mode.

 ### Automatic Text Mode Status Reports
-Automatically generated status reports may enabled with $sv.
+Automatically generated status reports may enabled with `$sv=1` or '`$sv=2`.
 Reports will be generated for each new command entered, during movement every N milliseconds, and when the machine has stopped (i.e. at the end of the final move in the buffer).

-Filtered status reports only return those variable that have changed since the previous report.
+Filtered status reports `$sv=1` return only variables that have changed since the previous report.
 This saves serial bandwidth and host processing time.
 <pre>
 $sv=0      turn off automatic status reports
 $sv=1      turn on filtered automatic status reports